Voting at a polling station

-If you are disabled and need assistance getting to the polling station, contact our elections team by emailing email@example.com to find out what help is available.
+If you are disabled and need assistance getting to the polling station, contact our elections team by emailing firstname.lastname@example.org to find out what help is available.
 You can also take someone with you to help you vote - this person must be aged 18 or over.

 If you have a visual impairment, you can ask for a special voting device that allows you to vote on your own in secret.